TEAM CONDUCT AND FAN CONDUCT IS THE RESPONSIBILITY OF TEAM CAPTAINS

 Catcher may wear mask and throat protector.
 Pitcher may wear face/skull protector.

 Team may select the option to allow everyone present on their roster to be included in their batting order.
 Players may freely substitute in the field but must remain in the same position in the batting order.
-Late arrives must be placed in the last position the batting order.
+Late arrivals must be placed in the last position the batting order.
 Late arrival may become a field player immediately.
 Team captains are responsible for batting order and changes with the opposing team captain.

 Team may select to bat only 10 players with extra players on the bench treated as substitutes for the entire game.
 Starting players may re-enter the game one time but not until the inning they were substituted has been completed.
 They must always occupy the same position in the batting order.

 If a player gets remove from a game or has to leave field his position in the batting order is eliminated and all players move up one position He may not reenter the game if he misses a turn at bat and there was no legal substitution for him.
 An out is not recorded.

 Teams may utilize one courtesy runner per inning.
 Runner can be anyone in the line-up.
 If the courtesy runner is on base and it is their time to bat an out is recorded in that slot of the batting order.
 Once a courtesy runner is designated and steps on the base, that runner cannot be changed.
 In the event of an injury and team has already utilized their courtesy runner that inning, a courtesy runner may be used but the disabled player must be taken out of the line-up and not re-enter the game.

 Base runners must slide or give themselves up to avoid a collision with a fielder.
 On potential double plays the runner must slide or remove himself from the play.
 If the runner violates this rule he is called out.
 In addition the umpire at his discretion, may call an automatic double play.